 Here's the important point: while there may be a sense in which the wedding belongs to your parents, the marriage that is to follow is exclusively yours.
 That's why it's so crucial to set appropriate boundaries now – before the knot is tied and before your mother gets the idea that she's entitled to maintain a certain degree of influence over your married life.
 If you want to have a thriving relationship with your husband-to-be, you need to honor the biblical principle of leaving and cleaving (Genesis 2:24).

-If you have additional questions or would like to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.
+If you have additional questions or would like to discuss your concerns at greater length, we'd like to invite you to call Focus on the Family's Counseling department.

 Relational Wisdom 360